ENGLISH

 Introduction to Academic English

 This course is designed to help multilingual students develop and learn academic English.
 If you are fluent in a language other than English, and you would like to improve your knowledge of academic English, this is the course for you.
 This course offers mainly internal standards, and it is open to students taking Level 1 or Level 2.
-If you are doing Level 1, you will be able to gain your Level 1 literacy from this class.
-If you are doing Level 2, you will be able to gain your UE literacy from this class.
+If you are doing Level 1, you will be able to gain your Level 1 Literacy from this class.
+If you are doing Level 2, you will be able to gain your UE Literacy from this class.
 It is meant to be a stepping stone on your way to becoming more confident using English in school settings.
 He karanga hōki tēnei ki ngā kaikōrero o te reo Māori!

 Entry Guidelines: No entry guidelines